EkBass/Sampo-MCP/README.md

 ## Introduction

 Sampo-MCP emerged from hands-on exploration of the Model Context Protocol (MCP) and experimentation with various Claude-compatible tools.
-After working with existing solutions, I decided to build something tailored to my own workflow and philosophy: **a workspace on your computer that AI can interact with naturally and powerfully.**
+After playing around with existing solutions, I decided to build something tailored to my own workflow and philosophy: workspace on your computer that AI can interact with naturally and powerfully.

-The core idea is simple but flexible - rather than being just another collection of tools, Sampo-MCP creates a dedicated workspace environment where AI assistants can manage files, analyze code, handle network operations, and interact with your development projects in a cohesive way.

 ## Current State